dummy-ilh/MINE/SQL/day5-window-functions(1).md

 ---

 ## 5. Running Totals & Moving Averages
+The frame clause controls exactly which rows are included in the window.
 ### Frame Clause Options
 ```sql
 ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW          -- all rows up to now